Letters to Cleo: Band history

-In 1995, Letters to Cleo released a follow-up album, Wholesale Meats and Fish.
-Its release was followed by extensive tours with Our Lady Peace, Sponge, Ned's Atomic Dustbin and others.
+On August 1, 1995, Letters to Cleo released a follow-up album, Wholesale Meats and Fish.
+Its release was followed by extensive tours with Our Lady Peace, Sponge, Ned's Atomic Dustbin, and others.
 The single "Awake" achieved moderate rotation on alternative radio.
 The band also recorded a cover of The Cars song "Dangerous Type" for the major motion picture The Craft.

 In 1997, Stacy Jones left the band to join Veruca Salt and was replaced by Tom Polce.
 That same year, the band released their third album Go!.
 After a short tour, Polce left the band and was replaced by drummer Jason Sutter.
 In late 1997, Letters to Cleo parted ways with their record label Giant/Revolution.

 1998 saw the release of some early demos and B-sides in the form of the Sister album released originally by Wicked Disc.

-Letters to Cleo appeared in the 1999 film 10 Things I Hate about You as a favorite band of the character portrayed by Julia Stiles.
+Letters to Cleo appeared in the 1999 film 10 Things I Hate About You as a favorite band of the character portrayed by Julia Stiles.
 They contributed four songs to the soundtrack for the film, which included a Cheap Trick cover ("I Want You to Want Me"), and a Nick Lowe & Ian Gomm cover ("Cruel to Be Kind").
 Also included were two original tracks, "Come On", and the beginning of "Co-Pilot" (which can be heard at the end of the scene of their performance at a local club).
 Whereas the covers appeared on the film's soundtrack, "Come On" was released as an MP3 download on the band's website.
 "Co-Pilot" was also not on the film's soundtrack, but it appeared on Letters To Cleo's album Go!.
 In the closing credits, they were mistakenly credited as Letter to Cleo.

 During that same year, the band opened for Cheap Trick at The Paradise Club in Boston.
-The band then recorded 13 new original songs for the Kids' WB cartoon, Generation O!, which aired from 2000 to 2001.
+The band then recorded 15 new original songs for the Kids' WB cartoon, Generation O!, which aired from 2000 to 2001.

-The band played its last show for the next seven years on May 4, 2000, a benefit for their friend and longtime local supporter, Mikey D. They announced their disbandment the following month.
+The band played its final show on May 4, 2000, a benefit for their friend and longtime local supporter, Mikey D. They announced their disbandment the following month.
+In 2008 they went on a reunion tour and again in 2016.

+Kay Hanley provided the singing voice for Rachael Leigh Cook's character in the 2001 film Josie and the Pussycats.
+Letters to Cleo's 1999 recording of "I Want You to Want Me" was also used in the film, although it was not included on the soundtrack album.